Mich120232024/Audit_Repo/audit_files/azure_service_bus_deployment.md

 ## Deployment Summary

-We have successfully deployed an Azure Service Bus infrastructure to support the Inter_IDE_Communication_Framework project.
-This messaging service will enable reliable communication between different IDE instances, particularly focusing on VS Code and Cursor integration.
+An Azure Service Bus infrastructure has been successfully deployed to support the Inter_IDE_Communication_Framework project.
+This messaging service enables reliable communication between different IDE instances (VS Code and Cursor) with a focus on end-of-day governance audit functionality.

 ## Resource Details